mhkeller/layercake.graphics/content/guide/04-computed-store-functions.md

 Same as [xGet](#xGet) but for the r scale.

+### activeKeys

+A list of all the keys that have an accessor set.

 ### domains

-An object containing a key for every active key whose value is a two-value array representing the min and max values for that field in the data.
+An object containing a key for every [active key](#activekeys) whose value is a two-value array representing the min and max values for that field in the data.
 This value could differ from the domain of your scale if you are manually setting a limit on your scale by setting any of the `xDomain`, `yDomain` or `rDomain` settings.
 This is used internally to set domain things but it's also useful as a reference if you want to toggle between an arbitrary domain and the measured extents of the data, such as in the [small multiples example](/examples/SmallMultiples).